-A Master of Science degree in Human Development and Family Science will be beneficial for students pursuing a career in the field of Child Life by providing an education on developmental issues and important topics concerning both children and families.
+A Master of Science in Child Life within a Department of Human Development and Family Science will be beneficial for students pursuing a career in the field of Child Life by providing an education on developmental issues and important topics concerning both children and families.
 Additionally, students in this emphasis will receive education on Child Life theory, practice, and application within the field.
-After meeting the program of study requirements, students will complete an in-depth internship under a Certified Child Life Specialist.
-The program with an Emphasis in Child Life at the University of Georgia works in congruence with the Association of Child Life Professionals requirements for becoming a Certified Child Life Specialist.
+After meeting the program of study requirements, students will apply for and complete an in-depth internship under a Certified Child Life Specialist.
+The program at the University of Georgia works in congruence with the Association of Child Life Professionals requirements for becoming a Certified Child Life Specialist.
 Upon completion of both the educational requirements and internship, students will graduate and be eligible to sit for the Child Life certification exam.